haf/expecto/README.md

 - `streamsEqual` – Expect the streams to be byte-wise identical.
 - `isFasterThan : (unit -> 'a) -> (unit -> 'a) -> string -> unit` – Expect the
     first function to be faster than the second function with the passed string message, printed on failure.
-See the next section on Performance for example usage.
+See the next section on [Performance](#performance-module) for example usage.
-- `isFasterThanSub` – Like the above but with passed function signature of `Performance.Measurer<unit,'a> -> 'a`, allowing you to do setup and teardown of your subject under test (the function) before calling the Measurer.
-See the next section on Performance for example usage.
+- `isFasterThanSub` – Like the above but with passed function signature of `Performance.Measurer<unit,'a> -> 'a`, allowing you to do setup and teardown of your subject under test (the function) before calling the `measurer`.
+See the next section on [Performance](#performance-module) for example usage.

 Also note, that there's a "fluent" API, with which you can pipe the test-subject value into the expectation: